Our Care Homes

 Our care homes range from eight to 25 bedrooms, which all have ensuite or private bathrooms.
 Bedrooms are generously proportioned and can be decorated to suit the style and taste of the service user before they move in.
 Each home is different and they are all listed below with relevant CQC rating.
 When accepting someone new, we carefully consider the home which will be most suitable for them including the existing residents and the dynamics within the home.

 Our care homes provide a unique environment and we strongly believe that light, spacious, attractive living spaces improve mood and well-being.
 They are all buildings with character, designed and decorated like a home – not an institution.

 There is also plenty of communal space, so service users can choose who to socialise with, or they can do activities on their own, without being confined to their room.
 This feeling of space and calmness reduces stress and makes the environment more conducive to recovery.

 All Richardson Partnership care homes are situated close to local shops and amenities so residents can integrate with the local community and develop their life skills.

 Benefits of living in a communal setting

 Social isolation can be a major problem for people living independently.
-Not only can it cause loneliness and stress, it can be physically damaging and result in sleep problems.
+Not only can it cause loneliness, stress and mental health issues, it can be physically damaging and result in sleep problems.

 At The Richardson Partnership for Care, we provide a warm, positive and friendly atmosphere while still respecting service users’ need for privacy and to spend time on their own.
 This choice and the support that’s provided remove the threat of social isolation.